isoaxe/put-gang-console/README.md

 ### `npm run start`

 Run the `start` script to spin up a new server.
 This allows local access to Firebase Functions.

+## Contribution Guidelines

+When building a new feature, developers should create a new branch.
+On completion, the branch should be pushed to `main` for review by the repo owner (@Isoaxe or @phillypro in the case of Put Gang).
+Following a successful review, the branch will be merged with `main`.
+It is the developers responsibility to fully test the new feature and ensure that it works as expected.

+### `npm run deploy` (repo owner only)

+Navigate to the `put-gang-console` root directory.
+After merging the feature branch to `main` and pulling from the remote, the **project owner** (_not_ the developer) should deploy the updated codebase to the hosted environment.